Staying safe online

 Your internet service provider might also offer security software as part of your internet deal.
 There are also popular free security software programs available to download online, such as AVG, Avast and Microsoft Security Essentials.

-2. Keep your computer updated
+Step 2: Keep your computer updated

-Every computer has an operating system (such as Windows or Mac) which is software that organises and controls all hardware and programs.
 Your computer can be better protected from viruses if you keep the operating system updated.
 You should receive notifications when new updates are available, but you can also update your system manually.

-3. Protect your wireless network
+Step 3: Protect your wireless network

 If you have a wireless router, check that your wireless network is secure so that people living nearby can’t access it.
 It is best to set up your network so that only people with a wireless ‘key’ (i.e. password) can connect to your network.